Shailendra114/SQL-Important-Questions-and-Concepts/README.md

 TRUNCATE removes all rows from the table which cannot be retrieved back, DROP removes the entire table from the database and it cannot be retrieved back.

+89. How do you add a 'order_date' column to a table called 'order'?

+ALTER TABLE order ADD order_date DATE

+The ALTER TABLE statement is used to add, delete, or modify columns in an existing table.

+The ALTER TABLE statement is also used to add and drop various constraints on an existing table.

+ALTER TABLE - ADD Column

+To add a column in a table, use the following syntax:

+ALTER TABLE table_name
+ADD column_name datatype;